 7. Survival Net

 In addition to fishing, DIY nets are useful for trapping animals, hammocks, and carrying supplies.
-It takes some time to learn net making but it is worth the effort.
+Learning net-making takes some time but is worth the effort.

 8. Animal Traps and Snares

 Traps and snares may be considered primitive hunting gear, but they kept our ancestors alive.
-You don’t need any special supplies to make an animal trap, but you do need a lot of knowledge about how to construct and place the trap.
+You don’t need any special supplies to make an animal trap, but you need a lot of knowledge about constructing and placing the trap.
 Read how to make animal traps and snares.

 9. Grasshopper Trap